 PCI procedures are occasionally associated with adverse outcomes, and the most severe of these are called ‘Major Adverse Cardiac and Cerebrovascular Events’ (MACCE).
 These include events such as stroke, death, heart attack or the need for emergency coronary bypass surgery.
 While some of these adverse events may be complications of the PCI procedure itself, most are not, and instead are a result of the heart disease itself.
 A more detailed explanation is given the next section.

 Potential complications after discharge

-After PCI, the symptoms of angina are usually much improved.
+After PCI, the symptoms of angina are usually improved.
 There follows a period when the walls of the newly stretched arteries heal.

 |List of abbreviations|

 |BCIS||British Cardiovascular Intervention Society|